dilipthelip/TDD/README.md

 # TDD

-This tutorial is about TDD and uses different frameworks to use TDD.
+This tutorial is about TDD and different frameworks to use TDD.

 ## Mockito